-§ 29010 Designation of Mediator; Disqualification
+29009 Designation of Mediator; Disqualification

-- (a) If the Commission receives notice that the parties were unable to settle all or parts of their dispute, the Commission shall, within 30 days, inform the parties of the need to designate a mediator. - (b) The Commission shall designate a certified mediator or Commission staff member, excluding Commissioners, with training and experience adequate to mediate the parties' dispute, including, to the extent possible, experience working with California Native American tribes and repatriation.
-The Commission will bear the costs associated with any mediator under contract with the Commission.
-The Commission may, at its discretion, use the following options for the designation of a mediator: - (1) Designate a mediator from a list of mediators the Commission has contracted with for this purpose; or
+(a) If the Commission receives notice(a) After receiving notification pursuant to section 29007 that the parties were unablenot able to settle all or parts any part of their the dispute, the Commission shall, within 30 days, inform the parties of the need to designate a mediator.

+(b) The Commissionstaff shall designate a certified mediator or Commission staff member, excluding Commissioners, Certified Mediator with training and experience adequate to mediate the parties' dispute, including, to the extent possible, experience working with California Native American tribes and repatriation. -The Commission will bear the costs associated with any mediator under contract with the Commission, if funding is available.
+The Commission may, at its discretion, use the following options for the designation of a mediator:

+(1) Designate a mediator from a list of mediators the Commission has contracted with for this purpose; or